dwyl/learn-flutter/guides/flutter-web-speed-boost/flutter-web-speed-boost.md

 please check the PR we made to our `app` at https://github.com/dwyl/app/pull/330/files.

-All of the changed code lives there.
+All the code you need to change lives there.
 You can re-use it to your heart's content!